LIVESTREAMING: Nana Ama McBrown hosts United Showbiz on UTV

 Actress, brand ambassador and TV presenter, Empress Nana Ama McBrown is back on the set of her entertainment review programme for the first time this year.

-She is hosting a panel consisting of Arnold Asamoah Baidoo, A Plus and Mr. Logic - who are usual guests on the programme.
+She is hosting a panel consisting of Arnold Asamoah Baidoo, A Plus, Bulldog and Mr. Logic - who are usual guests on the programme.

-Ola Michael and Afia Schwarzenegger complete the list of guests for today's edition of the show.
+Kwaku Twumasi and Socrate Safo complete the list of guests for today's edition of the show.

 Reports suggested that Ama McBrown had taken time off due to pregnancy, but she dismissed those claims months back.